 Decide how to manage your finances

 Keeping track of your money is an important part of running a business.
 Choosing the right accounting software and working with a bookkeeper or accountant is a great way to track your cash flow.
 It’s also important to open a separate business bank account to avoid mixing up personal and business finances.

 Register your business

 Depending on your business structure, you may need to register your business.
-The HMRC website has more detail for the requirements of each business entity.
+Government websites have more detail for the requirements of each business entity.

 Create your brand and logo

 This will help make your business stand out.
 There are plenty of affordable design agencies online that can help you design something professional.

 Build a website